solidus66/PhasmoHelper/README.en.md

 #### Description of the Implemented Functionality:

-When launching the .exe file, the app starts in Russian.
-You can change it to English by navigating to Language -> English.
+When launching the .exe file, the app starts in English.
+You can change it to Russian by navigating to Language -> Russian.
 The window opens on the "Evidence" tab with buttons corresponding to ghost evidence for the game Phasmophobia (v0.9.4.1).

+When selecting the Russian language in the application, a user.config file will be created at the following path: "C:\Users\Username\AppData\Local\phasmo_helper\phasmo_helper_Url_\2.0.0.0\user.config"

 ![image](https://github.com/solidus66/PhasmoHelper/assets/59517205/81acee7a-a834-47cc-bf8e-627e846f7606)